Wonghopper/Wonghopper.github.io/prose.md

 - [ ] ADD THIS TO FINAL PROJECT

-# Investigating Weight and Diet in High Schools
+# Investigating Lifestyle Activities and its Impact on BMI in Teenagers
 _Jay Machado and Jeffrey Wong_

 ## Background and Motivation